globalis-ms/globox/README.md

 # Starter kit

 Globbox comes as a front-end starter kit with a small footprint, with build tools and a folders structure.
+You will also find some [front-end guidelines](guidelines.md) to keep the project clean.

 ## Installation and build